Scroll down to below the "Ignore this Machine" photo and discover the greatest Italian rail journeys of all, and tips on getting the best deals.

 🚆 You can find and buy cheap train tickets for your trip in advance here

 Many decades ago, long before I met and married my Italian wife, Maria, I visited Italy by train on a Eurail Pass.
-It was a great first introduction to Italy, and I saw all the main cities - the typical tourist cities of Rome, Venice, and Florence.
+It was a great first introduction to Italy, and I saw many of the most famous cities: Rome, Venice, and Florence.
 I loved it.

 Having said that, there are definitely some train journeys one really should take.
-If you are a supporter, you are always welcome to contact me for personalized advice.
+If you are a supporter, you are always welcome to contact me for personalized advice, however, you'll find many of the best train rides waiting for you in the FAQ section further down this page.

 | Tip